This post may contain affiliate links. Please read my disclosure policy.

 The small print: If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

-If you find yourself craving more chicken soup recipes, how about trying this Low Carb Chile Relleno Chicken Soup from All Day I Dream About Food.
+Finally, if you find yourself craving more chicken soup recipes, how about trying this Low Carb Chile Relleno Chicken Soup from All Day I Dream About Food.
 I really want to make a pot of this beautiful Sicilian Chicken Soup from A Dash of Sanity and how about this lovely combination – Lemon Chicken Orzo Soup from She Wears Many Hats?
 Sounds perfect to me!
 Don’t forget to check out our Chicken Pot Pie with Herbed Biscuits and this delicious recipe for Chicken and Dumplings.

 Thanks so much for stopping by!